jeungkyle/wingsofthechorus/_posts/2017-05-27-conceptart1.md

 I knew I wanted to create a typical story of a boy and girl.
 But as stated in the homepage, they're also secret agents.
 An action-packed, slice-of-life, narrative directed by me.
 <br><br>
-And it will be called,
+And I shall call this story,
 <br><br>
 Wings of the Chorus.